HamzaAburaneh/drop-simulator/README.md

 8. Brimstone and ecumenial keys are considered tertiary drops.
 In its current state, the plugin has no way of discerning whether you are actually in the wilderness or on a slayer task from Konar.
 Therefore, brimstone and ecumenial keys are rolled as tertiary drops for all monsters that have them in their table.
 9. The plugin is pretty fast, but simulating anything over 10,000 trials while in a dangerous area might get you killed.
 Test what your PC can handle before simulating lots of trials in a dangerous area.
 The plugin can handle simulating a LOT of trials, but know that attempting to simulate an absurd amount of trials might take a long time.
 10. The value bugs out for extremely high values as a result of lots of trials.
+11. Monsters whose always drop table isn't comprised of 100% drops, such as Hespori, will not properly roll this table.

 Some assumptions are made which may also lead to innacuracies in the simulation:
 1. If the quantity of a drop is an interval, such as 1-10, the assumption is made that each quantity in the interval has an equal opportunity of appearing.